East Carolina University Patent Policy

 In its sole discretion, the Panel may elect to conduct a hearing or may make a recommendation based upon the written record, provided that all parties to the dispute are given an opportunity to present evidence and arguments in support of their respective positions.
 The hearing shall be conducted in accordance with procedures adopted by the Chair of the Panel.
 A party may be accompanied at the hearing by a non-participating advisor.

 The Panel shall report its written findings, conclusions and recommendations for disposition of the matter to the Vice Chancellor for Research and Graduate Studies.
 Copies of such findings, conclusions and recommendations shall be provided to all parties, subject to confidentiality of third party interests, if any.
-Upon receipt of such findings, conclusions and recommendations, the Vice Chancellor for Research and Graduate Studies will conduct any further investigation deemed necessary and will issue the final University written decision.
+Upon receipt of such findings, conclusions and recommendations, the Vice Chancellor for Research, Economic Development, and Engagement will conduct any further investigation deemed necessary and will issue the final University written decision.

 9. Works Subject to Protection by Both Copyright & Patent Laws